Wide Binaries from GAIA EDR3: preference for GR over MOND ?: Data vs model comparisons

 \section{Data vs model comparisons}

 In this section we fit the observed distributions of $\vp/\vc(r_p)$ in our EDR3 wide-binary sample as a mixture of binary, triple and flyby systems, where the velocity distribution for each is given by the results of the simulations in Section~\ref{sec:orbits}.
+(Thus, this is an generalised case between \citet{Clarke_2020} who fitted binaries+triples, and \citetalias{Pittordis_2019} which fitted binaries + flybys. )

+{\newa Here, we have applied an additional cut to the sample based on the ``Renormalised Unit Weight Error" or {\tt ruwe} parameter defined in GAIA EDR3; this is a measure of scatter of individual GAIA observations around the basic 5-parameter fit parallax + uniform proper motion, scaled so the median {\tt ruwe} is close to 1.
+Objects with a {\tt ruwe} value significantly larger than 1.4 are indicative of excess scatter which may indicate a poor fit or a marginally-resolved close pair.
+Therefore, we apply an additional cut that both stars in a candidate binary are required to have {\tt ruwe} $ < 1.4$.
+This reduces the wide-binary sample ($5 \kau \le r_p \le 20 \kau$) from 9063 systems to 7276 systems, but significantly reduces the fraction in the high-velocity tail at $\vtilde > 1.4$; of the 1787 pairs rejected by the {\tt ruwe} cut, 68\% had $\vtilde > 1.4$; while of the 7276 surviving systems, only 24\% have $\vtilde > 1.4$. }

-(Thus, this is an generalised case between \citet{Clarke_2020} who fitted binaries+triples, and \citetalias{Pittordis_19} which fitted binaries + flybys. ) We take the four bins as above in projected separation, and fit independently to the observed distribution in each separation bin.
+We take the four bins as above in projected separation, and fit independently to the observed $\vtilde$ distribution in each separation bin.

-As noted earlier, we found that fitting with only binary+triple systems can produce reasonable fits to the data (in agreement with \citet{Clarke_2020}), but has a problem in that the fitted ratio of triple to binary systems is steeply increasing with $r_p$; the fitted triple/binary ratio is 1.25 in the smallest $r_p$ bin, but increases to around 2.75 in the widest $r_p$ bin; this is because the "tail" becomes relatively more populous relative to the "hump" with increasing $r_p$, and the tail is completely fitted by triples since there are no binaries above ratio $1.41$ in Newtonian gravity, or 1.6 in MOND.
-We therefore modified the fitting to include an additional population of "flyby" systems as in Section~\ref{sec:flyby}, which naturally tends to increase with $r_p$.
+As noted earlier, we found that fitting with only binary+triple systems can produce reasonable fits to the data (in agreement with \citet{Clarke_2020}), but has a problem in that the fitted ratio of triple to binary systems is steeply increasing with $r_p$; the fitted {\newa population ratio (number of triples)/(number of pure 2-star binaries) is 1.25 } in the smallest $r_p$ bin, but increases to around 2.75 in the widest $r_p$ bin; this is because the ``tail" becomes relatively more populous relative to the ``hump" with increasing $r_p$, and the tail is completely fitted by triples since there are no binaries above ratio $1.41$ in Newtonian gravity, or 1.6 in MOND.
+We therefore modified the fitting to include an additional population of ``flyby" systems as in Section~\ref{sec:flyby}, which naturally tends to increase with $r_p$.